 Click this button to update the selected issue navigation link.

 Click this button to remove the selected issue navigation link from the list.

-The example below shows how AppCode applies the abovementioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.
+The example below shows how AppCode applies the mentioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.

 This regular expressions matches all character strings that consist of two substrings separated by an n-dash character: